xrw002/CoinhiveGadget/README.md

 ![Alt text](https://sites.google.com/site/unblockedhackedhalo/GithubCoinhiveStep8.JPG)

 12. A new window will appear with the gadget settings. **If you are using the HiddenAutostart gadget follow these instructions:** Set "Width" to 10 and click the box "Percent" and change it to "pixels".
-Set the "Height" to 10. **Un**check the boxes "Include a border around gadget" and "Display title on gadget".
+Set the "Height" to 10. **Uncheck** the boxes "Include a border around gadget" and "Display title on gadget".
 This will make your gadget undetectable on the page. **If you are using the OptIn gadget follow these instructions:** Depending on the other content on your page you might want to play around with the settings for "Width" and "Height".
-But **Un**check the box for "Include a border around gadget".
+But **Uncheck** the box for "Include a border around gadget".
 You can include a title if you want.

 Picture is for the **HiddenAutostart gadget**.
 ![Alt text](https://sites.google.com/site/unblockedhackedhalo/GithubCoinhiveStep9.JPG)